carlhenrikrolf/microtonOS/README.md

 🔴🟣
 **14edo.**
 86¢ steps.
-The 7-note subset approximates scales used by many cultures around the world such as in [Thai classical music](learn/thai.md), [Bantu traditional music](learn/bantu.md), for bala in [Malian classical music](learn/malian.md), and it was possibly used in [ancient Andean music](learn/andean.md).
+The 7-note subset approximates scales used by many cultures around the world such as in [Thai classical music](learn/thai.md), [Bantu traditional music](learn/bantu.md), [Melanesian traditional music](learn/melanesian.md) and, for bala, in [Malian classical music](learn/malian.md).
+It was possibly used in [ancient Andean music](learn/andean.md).

 🔴⚪
 **15edo.**